-A = passing and 4 quality points per hour attempted B = passing and 3 quality points per hour attempted C = passing and 2 quality points per hour attempted D = passing and 1 quality point per hour attempted course respect ronej))

-D = grade has been replaced, not counted in GPA (see Grade Adjustment/ Course Repeat Policy))

-$F^ =$ grade has been replaced, not counted in GPA (see Grade Adjustment/ Course Repeat Policy)

-FA = failure due to absence and 0 quality points per hour attempted passing and 0 quality points, but the hours attempted are not included in grade point average determinations
+- A = passing and 4 quality points per hour attempted - B = passing and 3 quality points per hour attempted - C = passing and 2 quality points per hour attempted - D = passing and 1 quality point per hour attempted - D = grade has been replaced, not counted in GPA (see Grade Adjustment/ Course Repeat Policy) - F = failure and 0 quality points per hour attempted - F = grade has been replaced, not counted in GPA (see Grade Adjustment/ Course Repeat Policy) - FA = failure due to absence and 0 quality points per hour attempted - FAN= failure to attend developmental courses (not counted in GPA) - S = passing and 0 quality points, but the hours attempted are not included in grade point average determinations

-$FAN = \qquad \quad \text{failure to attend developmental courses (not counted in GPA)}$

-$U \quad = \quad \quad \text{failure and 0 quality points, but the hours attempted are not included in grade point average determinations}$

-CR = passing for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations

-NC = failure for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations

-P = passing for nontraditional course work and 0 quality points, but the hours attempted are not included in grade point determinations

-I = incomplete and 0 quality points per hour attempted until resolution and a final grade is assigned.
-A one-year statute of limitations exists for grade changes.

-IP = in progress and 0 quality points, but the hours attempted are not included in grade point determinations.
-This grade is used only for AUM courses currently in progress, courses for which the student has preregistered, and for students who have cross-enrolled at another institution but the final grades have not yet been received.

-W = withdrawal and 0 quality points, but the hours attempted are not included in grade point average determinations

-AU = audit with 0 quality points and 0 hours attempted

-NR = no grade reported (administrative procedure) and also used for audit students not meeting the attendance requirement
+- U = failure and 0 quality points, but the hours attempted are not included in grade point average determinations - CR = passing for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations - NC= failure for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations - P = passing for nontraditional course work and 0 quality points, but the hours attempted are not included in grade point determinations - I = incomplete and 0 quality points per hour attempted until resolution and a final grade is assigned.
+A one-year statute of limitations exists for grade changes. - IP = in progress and 0 quality points, but the hours attempted are not included in grade point determinations.
+This grade is used only for AUM courses currently in progress, courses for which the student has preregistered, and for students who have cross-enrolled at another institution but the final grades have not yet been received. - W = withdrawal and 0 quality points, but the hours attempted are not included in grade point average determinations - AU= audit with 0 quality points and 0 hours attempted - NR = no grade reported (administrative procedure) and also used for audit students not meeting the attendance requirement